MaksimKurpa/Linker/README.md

 fragment - `test`

-If you don't need configuration with complexed behavior, you can use URL without `query`:
+If you don't need configuration with complexed behavior, you can use URL just with `host`:

-`linker://show_subscription_screen`
+`linker://inapp_am`

 One special case - handle external URLs when app isn't launched.
 After installation closure to specific URL you should call any func from `UIAppication` or `UIApplicationDelegate`, which process URLs.
-For example, func
-'`openURL:options:completionHandler:` in `UIApplication`.
+For example, function `openURL:options:completionHandler:` in `UIApplication`.

 ```Swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {